 U is for Urdangarin.
 Iñaki Urdangarin, married to King Felipe's sister Cristina, is embroiled in a scandal involving money he may or may not have 'diverted' from the Instituo Nóos (see above).

-, the Spanish region which has earned an unfortunate reputation as Spain's 'corruption capital' due to the large number of scandals to hit the region's politicians and businessmen.
+V is for Valencia, the Spanish region which has earned an unfortunate reputation as Spain's 'corruption capital' due to the large number of scandals to hit the region's politicians and businessmen.
 Former regional president Francisco Camps, for example, stepped down in 2011 after it emerged he was being investigated for his possible involvement in the complicated Gürtel affair (see 'G' above).
-The region is also famous for its architectural white elephants, including the ghost airport of Castellón
+The region is also famous for its architectural white elephants, including the ghost airport of Castellón.

 X is for xunta, a variant of the world junta, meaning government or parliament, as in the Xunta de Galicia.